Speak (2004 film)

-Speak is a 2004 American independent coming-of-age teen drama film based on the award-winning 1999 novel of the same name by Laurie Halse Anderson.
-It stars Kristen Stewart as Melinda Sordino, a high school freshman who practically stops talking after a senior student rapes her.
-The film’s story is told through Melinda's perspective.
-It was broadcast on Showtime and Lifetime in 2005 after premiering at the Sundance Film Festival in 2004.
+Speak is a 2004 American coming-of-age teen drama film written and directed by Jessica Sharzer in her feature directorial debut, based on the 1999 novel of the same name by Laurie Halse Anderson.
+Starring Kristen Stewart, Michael Angarano, Robert John Burke, Eric Lively, Elizabeth Perkins, D. B. Sweeney, and Steve Zahn, the film follows Melinda Sordino (Stewart), a high school freshman who stops talking after senior student Andy Evans (Lively) rapes her at a party.

+Speak premiered out of competition at the 2004 Sundance Film Festival on January 20, 2004, and was broadcast on Showtime and Lifetime on September 5, 2005.
+The film received critical acclaim, with particular praise for Stewart's performance.

 Plot

 Fourteen-year-old Melinda Sordino begins her first year in high school and struggles on the first day.
-She doesn't have any friends to hang out with, and appears awkward and uncomfortable when speaking to others.
+She has no friends, and appears uncomfortable when speaking to others.
+On the bus to school, she meets Heather, whom she somewhat befriends.
 Throughout the day, she is made fun of by several students, repeatedly called a "squealer".
-A series of flashbacks reveal that she called the police to a house party during the previous summer.
-Her reason for calling 9-1-1 was to tell the police that she had been raped by a senior student at the party, Andy Evans, but her trauma prevented her from reporting the rape over the telephone or to the police when they arrived.
+It's revealed that Melinda called the police to a house party during the previous summer.
+However, her reason for doing so was because she was raped at the party, by popular senior student Andy Evans, but her trauma prevented her from reporting her assault over the telephone or to the police when they arrived.

-When her parents see her report card, they prompt Melinda to see a teacher named Mr. Neck, who tells her to write an essay on any history topic.
-After refusing to read her paper aloud to her class, she is sent to the principal's office.
-Melinda is nice to a new student named Heather Billings, who claims to be Melinda's "friend", but Heather soon abandons Melinda when the chance for social advancement arises.
-The only other student with whom Melinda has a positive experience is her lab partner, Dave Petrakis, who has successfully managed to avoid affiliating himself with a clique.
+Melinda’s poor grades on her recent report card prompt her parents to order that she meets with history teacher Mr. Neck, to review options for improving her current grade.
+In response, she is assigned an essay on a history topic of her choice relating to the turn of the 20th century, to which she chooses the suffragette movement.
+After refusing to read her paper aloud to her class, Melinda is sent to the principal's office, where a meeting occurs with her parents.
+Despite seemingly befriending Melinda, Heather soon abandons her when the chance for social advancement arises.
+The only other student with whom Melinda gets along with is her lab partner, Dave Petrakis, who has successfully managed to avoid affiliating himself with a clique.